MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-customer-card-addin.md

 // add 1

-In Microsoft AppSource, search for the Dynamics Customer Card and select “Get It Now”.
+In Microsoft AppSource, search for the Dynamics Customer Card and select **Get It Now**.
 It may take some time for the solution to be installed to your environment.

 3. Here you will configure the overall settings for the Customer Card add-in.
 The first step is to sign in with the admin Azure Active Directory (AAD) account you use to configure Customer Insights.